nohjunh/ChatGPTAndroid/README.md

 # ChatGPTAndroid
-Android app using OpenAI's ChatGPT
+Android app using OpenAI's ChatGPT</br>
 It is possible to obtain the desired information through conversation or in-depth questions.

-Conversation content is managed through a Room Database.
+Conversation content is managed through a Room Database.</br>
 You can delete the conversation by long-clicking the chatBox.
 (Based on LongClickEvent)

 # Setting